Paul Channon: Transport Secretary

 Channon was appointed Secretary of State for Transport on 13 June 1987.
 His tenure as Transport Secretary was blighted by several major transport disasters: 31 died in the King's Cross fire on 18 November 1987; 35 were killed when three trains crashed near Britain's busiest railway station in the Clapham Junction rail crash on 12 December 1988; 270 died when Pan Am Flight 103 was brought down by a bomb over Scottish town of Lockerbie in the Lockerbie Disaster on 21 December 1988; and 44 died when a British Midland plane crashed beside the M1 motorway in the Kegworth air disaster on 8 January 1989.
 He was roughly treated in the House of Commons by Labour's transport spokesman, John Prescott, who pilloried him for underinvestment in the rail network, and for taking a family holiday to Mustique shortly after the Lockerbie disaster.

-However, it was an unlucky coincidence which led to Channon's sacking in July 1989 as Transport Secretary.
+A coincidence led to Channon's sacking in July 1989 as Transport Secretary.
 British investigative journalist, Paul Foot, in a 1994 article for the London Review of Books, described what happened: The American investigative columnist, Jack Anderson, has had some scoops in his time but none more significant than his revelation – in January 1990 – that in mid-March 1989, three months after Lockerbie, George Bush rang Margaret Thatcher to warn her to 'cool it' on the subject.
 On what seems to have been the very same day [in March 1989], perhaps a few hours earlier, Thatcher's Secretary of State for Transport, Paul Channon, was the guest of five prominent political correspondents at a lunch at the Garrick Club.
 It was agreed that anything said at the lunch was 'on strict lobby terms' – that is, for the journalists only, not their readers.
-Channon then announced that the Dumfries and Galloway Police – the smallest police force in Britain – had concluded a brilliant criminal investigation into the Lockerbie crash.
+Channon then announced that the Dumfries and Galloway Police – the smallest police force in Britain – had concluded a criminal investigation into the Lockerbie crash.
 They had found who was responsible and arrests were expected before long.
 So sensational was the revelation that at least one of the five journalists broke ranks; and the news that the Lockerbie villains would soon be behind bars in Scotland was divulged to the public.
-Channon, still playing the lobby game, promptly denied that he was the source of the story.
+Channon promptly said that he was not the source of the story.
 Denounced in a front page story in the Daily Mirror as a "liar", he did not sue or complain.
 A few months later he was quietly sacked.
-Thatcher, of course, could not blame her loyal minister for his indiscretion, which coincided so unluckily with her instructions from the White House.
+Thatcher could not blame her loyal minister for his indiscretion, which coincided with her instructions from the White House.

 Channon was replaced by Cecil Parkinson on 24 July 1989.